changlinli/intro-to-technical-ai-safety-slides/basic_linear_algebra_exercises/exercises.md

 *Exercise*:

-> Can you come up with an alternative basis for $R^3$?
-Can you come up with a
+> Can you come up with any other alternative basis for $R^3$ that aren't its
-> basis that doesn't have any zeroes in any of its triplets' components?
+> standard basis?
+Can you come up with a basis that doesn't have any zeroes in
+> any of its triplets' components?

 <details>
 <summary>Solution</summary>